Fascinating Facts about Dar Ibn Luqman: The Cell Fit for a King

 Egypt’s history is full of amazing historical events.
 Due to the country’s strategic location, it was under attack many times by foreign invaders since the era of the ancient Egyptians, followed by the crusaders and many more.
 However, the people of Egypt were always able to repel every one of these attacks.

-One of the cities that witnessed a major battle during the Crusades is the city of Mansoura in Damietta that ended with the capture of one of the biggest leaders of the crusades.
+One of the cities that witnessed a major battle during the Crusades is the city of Mansoura in Damietta which ended with the capture of one of the biggest leaders of the crusades.

 What is Dar Ibn Luqman?